Skip to content

 1 Timothy 2:5

-So while Saint Joseph’s example of faithfulness is great, your prayers should go straight to the One who can actually do something about your exam situation—God Himself.
+So while Saint Joseph’s example is great, your prayers should go straight to the One who can actually do something—God Himself.

 How the Holy Spirit Helps During Tests

-Can we talk about the Holy Spirit for a second?
-Because this is where things get really cool.
-When you’re a Christian, the Holy Spirit literally lives inside you.
-(Wild, right?)
-And one of His jobs is to remind you of things you’ve learned.
+Here’s something really cool: when you’re a Christian, the Holy Spirit literally lives inside you.
+One of His jobs is to remind you of things you’ve learned.

 But the Helper, the Holy Spirit, whom the Father will send in my name, he will teach you all things and bring to your remembrance all that I have said to you.